Privacy Policy

 - Anyone mentioned in a story can contact us to ask what's there, fix it, or ask us to remove or anonymise it.
 We respond within 30 days, weighing the storyteller's right to tell their story against the other person's privacy

-- We give you controls to help: you can hide a story from everything, flag a story for review, turn sharing on or off, and switch off individual stories within a shared memoir.
-Hidden and flagged stories are kept out of shared links, books, downloads, and the AI assistant.
+- We give you controls to help: you can hide a story, flag it for review, turn sharing on or off, and switch off individual stories within a shared memoir.
+Hidden and flagged stories are kept out of family views, books, downloads and the AI assistant.

 8. Who We Share Information With